Music by Sogdiona orchestra

 To date, the orchestra has released 13 CDs, 7 DVDs, and 4 documentaries, and has played music for the soundtrack of several movies.

-Sogdiana orchestra has had many collaborations and performances with the musicians from the over world.
-All of this serves as an inspirational example of a cautious rapprochement of different musical landscapes that promote activation of a dialogue between the Eastern and the Western cultures.
+Sogdiana orchestra has had many collaborations and has performed with musicians from all over the world.
+All of this serves as an inspirational example of a cautious rapprochement of different musical landscapes, promoting an active dialogue between Eastern and Western cultures.